-Non-detects (ND) - lab analysis indicates that the contaminant is not present
+Non-detect (ND) - lab analysis indicates that the contaminant is not present.

-Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
+Parts per million (ppm) or Milligrams per liter (mg/L) - a low concentration of material in a liquid; one part per million can be conceptualized as a single penny in \$10,000.

-Parts per billion (ppb) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+Parts per billion (ppb) or Micrograms per liter (\mu g/L) - even smaller concentration of material in a liquid than milligrams per liter; one part per billion can be conceptualized as a single penny in \$10,000,000.

-Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.
+Picocuries per liter (pCi/L) - a measure of radioactivity in water.